Couples TherapyOut beyond ideas of wrongdoing and rightdoing, there is a field….I’ll meet you there - Rumi

 In Steps 7-9, you begin to consolidate the changes you have made as they become a part of your relationship.
-You will recognise when you are caught in a negative pattern and will repair more naturally when there is a disconnect between you and your love.
+You will recognise when you are caught in a negative pattern and will repair more naturally when there is a disconnect between you and your partner.
 EFT couples therapy is complete when you feel comfortable that you can keep your bond secure and healthy.
 This can be achieved in 8-20 sessions depending on the couple.

 QUOTES by Dr Sue Johnson in

 Love Sense: The Revolutionary New Science of Romantic Relationships:-